The Ultimate Guide to Long-Term Care (LTC) Nursing

 What Does Long-Term Care Mean in Medical Terms?

-Although most LTC is non-medical and provided by friends and family members, individuals often need the services of trained healthcare professionals, such as nurses or physical, occupational, or speech therapists.
+Although most long-term care is non-medical and provided by friends and family members, individuals often need the services of trained healthcare professionals, such as nurses or physical, occupational, or speech therapists.
 Some medical long-term care services include helping people recover from accidents, surgeries, or illnesses.

-Some people require LTC unexpectedly, for example, after a car accident or a heart attack, but for most people, the need for LTC gradually increases as they age.
+Some people require LTC unexpectedly, for example, after a car accident or a heart attack, but for most people, the need for long-term care gradually increases as they age.

 What Does a Long-Term Care Nurse Do?